kiwiflowai-ai/totalcare-dashboard/README.md

 ## License

-This project is private and proprietary.
+This project is private and proprietary.# Force rebuild